About Bars & Nightlife in Mallorca

 The locals in Palma enjoy a drink and certainly know how to party.
 Even if you are just wondering around the streets, you'll stumble upon an abundance of local haunts that are open seven days a week.
 In the summertime, however, you cannot miss the buzz from the Paseo Marítimo with music blaring out from the mile-long stretch of bars and crowds of people overflowing onto the streets.
-There are also a number of English, Germans and Swedish in the city, so you have plenty of opportunities to rub shoulders with fellow expats if this is what you want.
+There are also a number of British, Germans and Swedish in the city, so you have plenty of opportunities to rub shoulders with fellow expats if this is what you want.
 The vast number of yacht crews (or ‘yachties’) residing in Palma certainly keep the bars active throughout the year.

 Beach Resorts - Summertime fun

 Mallorca's beach resorts liven up during the summer months.
-At the notorious area of Magaluf, in the south-west of the island, you will find streets lined with bars and clubs geared for those looking to party until the early hours of the morning in the peak season.
+Within the notorious area of Magaluf, in the south-west of the island, you will find streets lined with bars and clubs geared for those looking to party until the early hours of the morning in the peak season.
 Whilst Magaluf is going through a revamp to transform it into a family-friendly resort, there are still enough bars to keep people coming back for more.
 S'Arenal (or Playa de Palma) is also a hotspot for night owls looking for a party in the summer months, attracting mainly the German youth.

-Marinas and ports - Luxury nightlife
+Marinas & ports - Luxury nightlife

 Sunset & early evening